EmmaT0611/Prediction-of-stroke-and-median-house-price-using-supervised-ML/README.md

 #PROJECT SUMMARY

-Machine learning(ML) model trained as part of mini project for the 3 months Data Science & AI bootcamp at Institute of Data (Singapore).
+To carry out supervised machine learning (ML) models training as part of Data Science and AI study at Institute of Data (Singapore).
-There are 2 ML model trained using supervised learning.

 Objective: